ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Center of The Cosmos, Where Giants Slumber.md

 Woah, you have reached this place.

 Well I am humbled that you are reading this, really!
-This is my cosmic space, where I garden planets and share knowledge.
+This is my cosmic space, where I garden planets and share my knowledge... at least the little I have.

 I will write notes about concepts as I learn them, revisit them as I need to, write my thoughts (that can be shared) here, etc, etc.

 Stay a while and read.
 I hope this can be helpful to you.

+Keep in mind, these are my personal notes and are therefore very informal.
+Do not expect scholarly prose, or whatnot.
+It might occur, but most of the time it will not.
 ## Topics
 Work In Progress (Will turn tags that centralize notes into MOCS as I go)
 ## Mini Essays ~